python/cpython/Doc/library/gettext.rst

 .. function:: lngettext(singular, plural, n)

-   Equivalent to :func:`ngettext`, but the translation is returned in the preferred system encoding, if no other encoding was explicitly set with :func:`bind_textdomain_codeset`.
+   Equivalent to :func:`ngettext`, but the translation is returned as a byte string encoded in the preferred system encoding if no other encoding was explicitly set with :func:`bind_textdomain_codeset`.

 .. function:: dngettext(domain, singular, plural, n)